wp-plugins/scripts-n-styles/README.txt

 = Can I get around that somehow? =

-Sure, if you are an Admin, just go to the plugin editor and wipe out the uninstall.php (Replace everything with a space character) and then WordPress will not delete the meta data on uninstall.
+Sure, if you are an Admin, just go to the plugin editor and wipe out the `uninstall.php` (Replace everything with a space character) and then WordPress will not delete the meta data on uninstall.

 == Screenshots ==

-I'll add a screenshot in the version with syntax highlighting, but for now, the plugin only adds very simple Meta Boxes.
+1. The New and Improved Meta Box.

 == Changelog ==

+= 1.0.2 =
+* Added fields for body_class and post_class
+* Merged meta boxes
+* Cleaned up code
+* Improved compatibility
+* Added Screenshot

 = 1.0.1 =
 * Some small plugin meta data updates.